 I cut the printer paper in half hamburger style so that each sheet measured 8.5 inches by 5.5 inches.

-Then I cut the construction paper in half, also hamburger style, so that it measured nine inches by six inches.
+Then, I cut the construction paper in half, also hamburger style, so that it measured 9 inches by 6 inches.
 (The measurements here aren’t important, but I do prefer to have the construction paper slightly bigger so that it makes a nice cover.)

 I folded the papers in half and placed several sheets of the folded printer paper inside the construction paper, stapling the pages together to make small booklets.